denten-books/plain-text/0-chapter.md

 The challenge of writing and reading such a book lies in its inherently trans-disciplinary subject matter.
-Reflecting on the development of Morse Code in 1949 in the *Proceedings of the American Philosophical Society*, Frank Halstead notes the ambiguity from inception "it is hard to say to what particular field of the arts or sciences that signal code development pertains."
-"It is a matter somewhat related to the general art of cryptology, yet it is not wholly divorced from electrical engineering nor from general philology" [@halstead_genesis_1949, 456].
-As if to echo this assessment, research for *Plain Text* led me to primary sources from archives that range from the proceedings of the Association for Computing Machinery (ACM) to the United States Patent and Trademark Office, from Bell Labs to early Soviet publishing houses that heralded the advance of formalism, from studies on animal communication behavior, to Unix manuals, to textbooks on semiotics, and, of course, to foundational texts in the philosophy of aesthetics and literary
+Reflecting on the development of Morse Code in 1949 in the *Proceedings of the American Philosophical Society*, Frank Halstead writes about the difficulty of finding a home field in the arts or sciences for what he calls "code development: "It is a matter somewhat related to the general art of cryptology, yet it is not wholly divorced from electrical engineering nor from general philology" [@halstead_genesis_1949, 456].
+In this way, research for *Plain Text* has led me to rare primary archival sources that range from the proceedings of the Association for Computing Machinery (ACM) to the United States Patent and Trademark Office, from Bell Labs to early Soviet publishing houses that heralded the advance of formalism, from studies on animal communication behavior, to Unix manuals, to textbooks on semiotics, and, of course, to foundational texts in the philosophy of aesthetics and literary